ArisPan/wiki-query/README.md

 # Wiki Query
+A desktop application that searches through a set of Wikipedia articles using Apache Lucene.\
 Appropriate documentation will follow.
 For now, this README will consist of a brainstormed to-do list.

 ## To Do